wangziqi2013/wangziqi2013.github.io/_posts/2019-09-12-checkpoint-processing-and-recovery.markdown

 This paper proposes a ROB-less microarchitecture design which uses snapshots and register reference counting to replace the regular ROB-based in-order commit scheme.
 The design decision was made based on the fact that future generations of processors must have large instruction windows to exploit program ILP.
 The paper identifies two factors that may affect the performance of an out-of-order processor with ROB and in-order commit.
+The first factor is branch misprediction recovery time.
+When the processor mis-speculates on a wrong path, the branch instruction should be executed and the execution be recovered from the current path as quickly as possible.
+This, however, is not always possible with in-order commit, due to the fact that the register renaming table must be restored to the exact state before the branch instruction, after which recovery can begin (e.g. flush the pipeline, invalidate instructions on the wrong path, and load the PC with the correct path).
+The longer this takes, the larger the penalty of misprediction will be.